l-hedgehog/firebbs.l-hedgehog/README.md

             *   "bicolorDBCS", experimental support of bicolor DBCS, enable it may introduce bugs in text & ASCII copy;
     *   Also, [telnet://ptt.cc/?charset=big5&fontfamily=MingLiU][3] will work,
-        for "bgcolor", "charset", "fontfamily" & "fontsize".
+        for "charset", "fontfamily" & "fontsize".
 *   __IPSearcher__
     *   All platform supported;
     *   How to get a copy of QQwry.dat?